 AHC’s Resident Services program started 25 years ago with a simple idea – give youngsters something productive to do in the afternoon.

 Today the program has evolved into a thriving, community-based effort that touches hundreds of children, teens, adults and senior citizens each year.

 Resident Services’ programs combine community partnerships with AHC-managed programs to strengthen our residents’ economic and social stability.
-We offer in-depth educational programs and social activities for 200 children and teens, and parenting and health-related workshops, ESL classes, computer access and social activities for more than 350 adults on a regular basis, including activities specifically geared towards seniors.
-We serve an additional 150 children and adults on an occasional basis, including referrals to additional social services, eviction prevention, food distributions, back-to-school supplies and community dinners and events.
+We offer in-depth educational programs for children and teens, and parenting and health-related workshops, financial capability classes, eviction prevention, food distributions, computer access and social services for adults on a regular basis, including activities specifically geared towards seniors.

 AHC’s educational programs for students encourage academic excellence and personal growth in a nurturing and stable environment.
 Because programs are located in the communities where families live, they are a vibrant part of children’s lives from elementary through high school.
 Our multi-pronged approach includes:

 AHC’s After-School programs focus on improving literacy for elementary students.
 Staff and volunteers build reading, writing and vocabulary skills through a variety of educational and cultural activities.
 The program’s emphasis works.
 In 2016, 90% of the students who were assessed improved their reading level by at least one full grade and/or are reading at or above grade level.

 AHC’s program for middle and high school students aims to keep teens in school and help them maximize their options after high school.
 The program includes one-on-one tutoring, college visits, SAT test prep, and a variety of enriching experiences.
 The formula has proved successful.
 One hundred percent of the seniors in AHC’s teen program have graduated from high school since we began tracking the program in 2008.
 And nearly all students have continued on to college.